catsital/pycasso/README.md

 ## Credits

 * Pycasso is a Python version of [webcaetano/image-scramble](https://github.com/webcaetano/image-scramble) and [webcaetano/shuffle-seed](https://github.com/webcaetano/shuffle-seed).
 This also uses a stripped-down port of [davidbau/seedrandom](https://github.com/davidbau/seedrandom).
-Hence, this module now replicates the same output from the original JS module, in contrast with the first release where the random module from the Python standard library was used to initialize the PRNG.
+Hence, this module now replicates the same output as the original JS module, in contrast with the first release where the random module from the Python standard library was used to initialize the PRNG.

 * Sample image is taken from [Pepper & Carrot](https://peppercarrot.com/) by David Revoy licensed under [CC BY 4.0](https://www.peppercarrot.com/en/license/index.html).